BruceRanger/MandArt/Documentation.docc/A04-MoreAboutTheMath.md

 The initial value of z(n) is 0 + i0.
 The values of x0 and y0 remain fixed while we iterate.

 That’s just part of the definition of the Mandelbrot set.

+### Exploration

+For help getting started see <doc:A01-GettingStarted>.

+Learn about all the ways to explore custom MandArt at <doc:A02-SettingInputs>.

+Get help with common challenges at <doc:A03-Challenges>.